asinghamgoodwin/Graphing-SDH-and-COVID-19/Modeling-code.md

 ================
 2020-03-30

+Introduction… caveats, motivation (fun, learning R, learning about disease modeling, practice reading research papers), etc. Who is this document for?
+Link to blog post.

-## Initial Parameters
+# Initial Parameters

-I am arbitrarily choosing XX,XXX people for my simulation.
+I decided to base the parameters for my simulation off of New York City, since that’s where I live.
 I am also choosing a timeline similar to what we saw in NYC, with *ADD IN DATES AND INFORMATION*.

 ``` r
 initial_population_size = 10000 # TODO - choose bigger number later